ParthMudgal07/Stock-_Return_Forecasting_Project/README.md

 Streamlit

-Future Enhancements

-Extend to multiple stocks

-Add regime detection

-Incorporate additional data sources

-Enable dynamic stock selection in the dashboard

 Disclaimer

-This project is for educational purposes only and does not constitute financial or investment advice.
+This project is for educational and demonstrative purposes only and does not constitute financial or investment advice.